-For this PRPP period our highest priority need is renovation and reconfiguration of Race Building spaces.
+For this PRPP period our highest priority need is renovation and reconfiguration of two Race Building spaces.
+We have received bids for the approximate costs of these renovations, as shown in 2.1b.
 We have been very fortunate to receive grant funding to replace equipment and simulation technology that was indicated in the last PRPP cycle.